Community Climate Fund Success Stories

 Project cost: £15,114

-Amount awarded : £4,714
+Amount awarded: £4,714

-The Community Climate Fund provided financial support for Beeding and Bramber Village Hall's collaborative sustainable energy project.
-They worked with Greening Steyning, Brighton and Hove Energy Services Cooperative (BHESCo), Lightfoot LED and CC Solar to install a 5.94kWp solar PV array and LED lighting that is estimated to save 33 tCO2e over 25 years (BHESCo, 2022).
-Renewable energy also presents financial savings that improve value for community users.
+This funding gave Beeding and Bramber Village Hall the financial support to complete their collaborative sustainable energy project.
+They worked with Greening Steyning, Brighton and Hove Energy Services Cooperative (BHESCo), Lightfoot LED and CC Solar to install a 5.94kWh solar PV array and LED lighting.
+The project outcomes will be an estimated 33 tones of Carbon dioxide saved over 25 years and financial savings that will return value for community users.

-[The Community Climate Fund] has allowed us to be a beacon for other organisations, in the village and beyond, to do something positive and change their carbon footprint.
+The Community Climate Fund has allowed us to be a beacon for other organisations, in the village and beyond, to do something positive and change their carbon footprint.

 Sue Albury (Beeding and Bramber Hall Chair of Trustees)